michaelneri/michaelneri.github.io/_pages/about.md

 In 2023, I visited Tampere University, Finland, as a visiting Ph.D. student, where I conducted research regarding Speaker Distance Estimation by using single-channel recordings under the supervision of Prof. Virtanen.

-I am an IEEE Member, Editorial Manager for _Signal Processing: Image Communication_ journal (Elsevier), and a reviewer for several journals (_IEEE Transactions on Image Processing_, _IEEE Transactions on Multimedia_, _IEEE Transactions on Broadcasting_, _IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing_, _Expert Systems with Application_, _Signal Processing: Image Communications_, _IEEE Access_) and conferences (IEEE ICME, IEEE WASPAA, IEEE ICASSP, IEEE MMSP, DCASE, IEEE WIFS, ISPA).
+I am an IEEE and EURASIP Member, Editorial Manager for _Signal Processing: Image Communication_ journal (Elsevier), and a reviewer for several journals (_IEEE Transactions on Image Processing_, _IEEE Transactions on Multimedia_, _IEEE Transactions on Broadcasting_, _IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing_, _Expert Systems with Application_, _Signal Processing: Image Communications_, _IEEE Access_) and conferences (IEEE ICME, IEEE WASPAA, IEEE ICASSP, IEEE MMSP, DCASE, IEEE WIFS, ISPA).

 News